-We can fit a new boiler and upgrade certain parts of your heating system.
+Or we can fit a new boiler and upgrade certain parts of your heating system.
 Sometimes replacements require new parts on the central heating system.
 For example, you may need a new central heating pump and modern controls to work with your new boiler.

-We can fit a brand new boiler and central heating system.
+Or we can fit a brand new boiler and central heating system.

 Whatever your boiler installation needs, we can give you what you want.